LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: The Proposed Methodology

 \subsection{Selection of Instance-specific LoRAs}

-To identify the most relevant LoRAs for a given input, \model{} relies on signals extracted during a single forward pass through the base model $f_\theta$ equipped with all available adapters in $\mathcal{L}$.
+To identify the relevant LoRAs for a given input, \model{} relies on signals extracted during a single forward pass (probe pass) through the base model $f_\theta$ equipped with all available adapters in $\mathcal{L}$.
 Unlike prior approaches that require additional training, our method is training-free.
-The procedure incurs only the cost of one probe computation, making it practical even under real-time constraints.
+The procedure incurs only the cost of one token generation, making it practical even under real-time constraints.

 Formally, we define the \emph{adapter-augmented model} $f_{\theta,\mathcal{L}}$ as the base model $f_\theta$ where every adapter $L_i \in \mathcal{L}$ is attached to its designated projection matrices.
 Let $B_T \in \mathcal{B}$ denote the target block from which we extract signals, and let $\mathbf{h}_T$ be the hidden representation entering block $B_T$.
 For each adapter $L_i \in \mathcal{L}$ attached to query projection matrix $\mathbf{W}_T^{(Q)}$ of $B_T$, we define projection output as